Officers and Board

 To promote better understanding about ostomates and ostomy surgery by the general public.”

 The board is responsible to facilitate meeting our purpose.
 If you feel that you have the qualifications as listed below and are able and willing to commit the needed time to help the Ostomy Association of Metro Denver to continue to succeed, please send an email to email@example.com.
-Please submit ASAP so that we the board members can begin interviews during the first week of November.
+Please submit your interest ASAP so that we the board members can begin interviews, with anticipated nominations occurring the first week of November.

 The board consists of a President, Vice President, Secretary, Treasurer, help line monitor and directors who will help with other duties as needed such as a) the newsletter editor b) membership monitor c) webmaster d) certified visitor coordinator, and any other jobs that need to be addressed.
 Each position will be discussed in more detail at interview.

-Presently board meetings are on the third Saturday of every month (excluding December, July and August) from 10:00 am-12:00am, however this is flexible according to the needs of the board.
-We are meeting in person at member’s homes.
-Candidates must be willing to agree to present proof of vaccination or wear a mask throughout entire meeting.
+Presently board meetings are on the second and fourth Tuesday of every month (excluding November, December, June and July) from 16:00-1700, however this is flexible according to the needs of the board.
+We are meeting virtually over Video conferencing as our members live across the Metro Denver footprint.

 i.
 Compassion and empathy – ability to relate to another’s problems